miklevin/MikeLev.in/api.md

     4  False        12345    1234

     Data saved to downloads/example_retail-division_20241108_metadata.csv

-    [Field Availability Analysis section remains unchanged as it contains no sensitive data]

 # Download Link-Graph Enhancements: How To Download Data That is Available to Enhance Link-Graph Visualization.